lgatto/TeachingMaterial/missing/README.md

 Missing values are a recurring issue in quantitative proteomics, and yet, it is too often explicitly or implicitly ignored (when, for example, software systematically and silently assign zeros when features are not observed).
+Many downstream algorithms are not applicable to data with missing values, such as most classification algorithms, hierarchical clustering, PCA analysis, t-test, but not `limma`, ...
+And even if they work around it (often by implicitly imputing missing values or simply ignoring data with missing values), missing values or how they were imputed will have an impact on the results.

 There is certainly no unique answer that fits all cases, but one can get a long way in handling them adequately by exploring the data and its degree of missingness.

 In this section, we will see how to **explore**, **filter** and/or **impute** missing values, and when/why to apply different options.